wilsonfrantine/landscapeDecoupler/README.md

 ## Paralellal computation

-Based on our test so far, parallelization has not been returned signficativelly faster runs.
-However, you might want to run some really large dataset in parallel strategies.
-The package is prepared to paralellization with future framework.
+Based on our tests so far, parallelization has not returned significatively faster runs.
+However, you might want to run some large dataset in parallel strategies.
+The package is prepared to parallelization with the **future's** framework.
 We've still working on that because we still having some overhead issues.
-Nonetheless, you might try it out on your own machine/cluster by using any strategy available in _future_ framework.
+Nonetheless, you might try it out on your own machine/cluster by using any strategy available on the **future's** framework.

 ```{r}
 library("landscapeDecoupler")